CSEN-SCU/csen-174-f24-project-zenior/README.md

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about the technology used in this project, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
 - [React Docs](https://react.dev/) - React documentation with examples and refferences.
 - [Tailwind CSS Documentation](https://tailwindcss.com/docs) - learn about Tailwind CSS features and API.
-- [Prisma Documentation](https://www.prisma.io/docs/) - learn about Prisma features and API.
+- [Prisma Documentation](https://www.prisma.io/docs/orm) - learn about Prisma ORM.
+- [Shadcn/ui Documentation](https://ui.shadcn.com/docs) - learn about Shadcn/ui components and examples.